oroinc/documentation/user_guide/getting_started_index.rst

 Customer-relations have long been a cornerstone to successful business development.
 Regardless of the business scale, you need to keep the track of continuously growing amounts of information and find ways to use it for the best of your company.

-With OroCRM, you can record, store, process and analyze all kinds of customer-related including the details of customer profiles, shipping information, customer activity, perspective sales and arrangements, and many others.
+With OroCRM, you can record, store, process and analyze all kinds of customer-related data including the details of customer profiles, shipping information, customer activity, perspective sales and arrangements, and many others.

-The system provides tools and functionalities with which you can easily monitor, manage and understand specific customer-related activities.
+The system provides tools and functionalities, with which you can easily monitor, manage and understand specific customer-related activities.

 Here you can find some introductory documents that will help to understand the system basics and description of the main